cdek-it/wordpress/README.md

 All questions and comments on the use of the plugin can be asked at integrator@cdek.ru

+= Where can I find more information about the plugin? =

+You can check out the plugin documentation at [site](https://cdek-it.github.io/wordpress/)

 == Changelog ==

 = 4.0 =